 All the events will take place via the Zoom platform.

-- 17 September 14:00-15:30 BST 'Working in partnership with donors on international policy processes: The UK Government and disability' – this event will explore a particular impact pathway that emerged over the course of the Impact Initiative programme, one which was successful in creating an opportunity for multiple stakeholder groups to discuss common issues around inclusive education.
+- 17 September 14:00-15:30 BST 'Working in partnership with multiple stakeholders on disability and inclusive education policy processes' – this event will explore a particular impact pathway that emerged over the course of the Impact Initiative programme, one which was successful in creating an opportunity for multiple stakeholder groups to discuss common issues around inclusive education.
 This session will provide a platform to share experiences and learning for further action.
+Further details are availabe on the event page.

 The following events have now taken place - further details about the Impact Initiative's plans to share the insights arising will be announced soon - please keep an eye on the website for more information: